All Episodes

 It's called the National Command Authority.

-And what happens thereafter is the Secretary of the Army is responsible for the duties of the National Guard.
+And what happens thereafter is the Secretary of the Armies is responsible for the duties of the National Guard.

 And every time they said no.

-Fast forward to January 6th in the afternoon, when unfortunately people are starting to get in near and around the Capitol and getting and breaking into the Capitol or walking into the Capitol.
+Fast forward to January 6th in the afternoon when unfortunately people are starting to get near and around the Capitol and getting and breaking into the Capitol or walking into the Capitol.

 Now our job, now they've made the request.

-This they they have to be brought out of their daily lives, flown in from across America, given lawful orders, kitted up, Trained and then deployed under the authorities that I just talked about.
+They have to be brought out of their daily lives, flown in from across America, given lawful orders, kitted up, trained, and then deployed under the authorities that I just talked about.

 That takes a little more than 55 minutes.

-And so what these leaders were calling us and scared and yelling at me about, Pelosi included, who her priority during the middle of the of the uh of the riot was she wanted to know when Congressional Food Services was going to reopen.
+And so what these leaders were calling us and scared and yelling at me about, Pelosi included, who her priority during the middle of the riot was she wanted to know when Congressional Food Services was going to reopen.

 And me and the Secretary of Defense said, Madam Speaker, we have other priorities like safeguarding the election and the buildings and the people in there.